 Oblomov – 21:30-01:00 – Classical – Lenaustraße 7, Neukölln – Located in one of the hippest areas of Berlin the milonga at Oblomov takes places in the backroom of a bar.
 It’s a small place with a nice and cozy atmosphere.
 The downside is, that it can get very crowded and the inexperienced dancers can

 El Ocaso – 20:00-01:00 – classical – Frannz Club, Schönhauser Allee 36, Prenzlauer Berg – One of the more conservative milongas of Berlin, run by the DJs/Hosts Monica and Frank.
-They really care about the social etiquette on the dance floor (which works better than in most places in Berlin, but it can be stressful as well).
+They care about the social etiquette on the dance floor (which works better than in most places in Berlin, but it can be stressful as well).
 It’s the same organizer crew as the Trasnochando Tango Festival.
-They switch between two rooms in the same place, but be advised, at both places the floor is wooden but very slipery.
-On the plus side there is air conditioning and a decent sound system in both rooms.
+They switch between two rooms in the same place but be advised, at both places the floor is wooden but very slippery.
+On the plus side, there is air conditioning and a decent sound system in both rooms.
 In summer they move to the garden, to dance open air.

-Roter Salon – The regular milonga at Roter Salon at Wednesday night has been closed down.
-It was one of the oldest regular milongas we had in town and sadly had to make place when the management of the Volksbühne changed.
+Roter Salon – The regular milonga at Roter Salon on Wednesday night has been closed down.
+It was one of the oldest regular milongas we had in town and sadly had to take place when the management of the Volksbühne changed.
 Every few weeks/months there still is a milonga at the places.
 For current information check their Facebook group here.

 Nou Mitte – 21:45-04:00 – classical – Chausseestr.
 102, Mitte – Friday night is the classical night at Nou.
 The DJs are a changing cast of locals with some guests from outside in between.
-It used to be one of the in places, but recently that has tuned down a bit.
-But still don’t wonder if you think at 11 p.m. that you catched a boring night, and suddenly between 12 and 1 a.m. the 2nd shift is arriving and stays till the end.
+It used to be one of the in-places, but recently that has tuned down a bit.
+But still don’t wonder if you think at 11 p.m. that you caught a boring night, and suddenly between 12 and 1 a.m., the 2nd shift is arriving and stays till the end.
 Be aware, guests sometimes have a hard time to get into the crowd, especially when they are there for the first time.
-I think it get’s a bit easier later on, when the room is less crowded.
+I think it gets a bit easier later on when the room is less crowded.

 Tangonacht im Walzerlinksgestrickt – 21:30-around 04:00 – classical – Walzerlinksgestrickt, Am Tempelhofer Berg 7 d, Kreuzberg – A place with a long history of Tango.
-There used to be a regular milonga at Friday nights and then the Saturday milonga of Michael Rühl moved from Ballhaus Rixdorf to it’s new place here.
-You should check at Facebook before you go, because sometimes they have to make space for other events.
-The place is a huge ballroom, but a bit hard to cabeceo at times and the entrance to the dance hall can be very crowded because people don’t really know where to place themself.
-The sound system is good, but the floor can be slippy, as it is a Ballroom dance school at normal days.
+There used to be a regular milonga on Friday nights and then the Saturday milonga of Michael Rühl moved from Ballhaus Rixdorf to its new place here.
+You should check at Facebook before you go because sometimes they have to make space for other events.
+The place is a huge ballroom, but a bit hard to Cabeceo at times and the entrance to the dance hall can be very crowded because people don’t really know where to place themself.
+The sound system is good, but the floor can be slippy, as it is a Ballroom dance school on normal days.

 Café Dominguez – 15:00-21:00 – classical – Mala Junta, Kolonnenstr.
-29, 3. yard, 4. floor, Schöneberg – If you want to dance to classical music in Berlin at Sunday afternoon, this is the place to go.
+29, 3. yard, 4. floor, Schöneberg – If you want to dance to classical music in Berlin on Sunday afternoon, this is the place to go.
 5 DJs take turns to entertain you with the best from the golden age.
-Also there is always nice cake.
+Also, there is always a selection of yummy cakes.
 It tends to get crowded after 5, so if you want to have some space, come early (with the added benefit of cheaper entrance before 16:00).
 The organizers try their best to have a good floor craft at the place and it mostly works well.
 Mala Junta itself is made for day milongas, with huge windows at both sides of the room!
-Also the place has one of the best wooden floors in town, a decent sound system and a ventilation.
+The venue has one of the best wooden floors in town, a decent sound system, and ventilation.